Panadol Sinus Pain and Congestion Relief Caplets

 Things to be careful of

 Be careful driving or operating machinery until you know how PANADOL Sinus Pain & Congestion Relief affects you.
-This medicine may cause dizziness in some people.
+This medicine may cause drowsiness, dizziness or blurred vision in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are taking this medicine.